MuchokiSE/alx-low_level_programming/README.md

-This folder is created for learning purposes in line with the ALX SE program-C intro.
+This is for learning purposes containing scripts for each task.